Financial Aid Code of Conduct

 - Davis & Elkins College will not request or accept any offer of funds to be used for private education loans to students from any lender in exchange for providing the lender with a specified number or volume of Title IV loans, or a preferred lender arrangement for Title IV loans;

-- Davis & Elkins College will not request or accept any assistance with call center or Office of Financial Planning staffing.
+- Davis & Elkins College will not request or accept any assistance with call center or Office of Financial Aid staffing.

 - Davis & Elkins College will not accept philanthropic contributions from a lender, lender servicer or guarantor that are related to the educational loans provided by the lender, lender servicer or guarantor to the College, or that are made in exchange for any advantage related to educational loans.
 In addition, the College will not accept financial aid funds under any Title IV, State or private program from a guarantor based on an agreement to use the guarantee agency for processing loans, or to provide a specified volume of loans using the agency’s guarantee.
 The College is permitted, however, to accept philanthropic contributions from a lender, lender servicer or guarantor that are not related to the education loans provided by the lender, lender servicer or guarantor, and that are not made in exchange for any advantage to the lender, guarantor or servicer;

-- Students working in the Office of Financial Planning must not in any way process, award or certify their own or any relative or associate’s application for financial aid:
+- Students working in the Office of Financial Aid must not in any way process, award or certify their own or any relative or associate’s application for financial aid:

 - Student employees may, however, accept favorable terms, conditions and borrower benefits on an education loan if the terms, conditions and benefits on the employee’s loan are comparable to those provided to all of the College’s students.